uob-positron-imaging-centre/PICI-CFDEM-IB/README.md

 ## Solver:
 * **cfdemSolverIBPICI**
 ## Installation:
-Tested with OpenFOAM-5.x only.
-Details on installation are given on the <www.cfdem.com> website.
-Just replace the CFDEM folder with this one and build the solver by runing `cfdemCompCFDEM`.
+Compatibility verified with OpenFOAM-5.x exclusively.
+For installation instructions, please refer to the <www.cfdem.com> website.
+Simply substitute the existing 'CFDEMcoupling-PUBLIC/' with this version and initiate the solver build by executing the command 'cfdemCompCFDEM'
 ## Examples:
 * **Flow through the ordered packings**
 A validation case has been added in the folder ./tutorials/.
 The calculated fluid-particle interaction force can be validated using the existing analytical data by Zick&Homsy (1995).
 In the tutorial case, simple cubic (SC), body centred cubic (BCC) and face centred cubic (FCC) configurations over a range of overall solid packing fracitons were considered.
+Contact me for more tutorial cases.
 ## License:

 GPL-3.0